egliette/triton_benchmark/README.md

 This project benchmarks Triton Inference Server performance using HTTP and gRPC protocols for face detection (SCRFD) and face recognition (ArcFace) models.

+## Benchmarking Methods

+This project uses two different benchmarking approaches:

+1. **Python with Triton Client**: Custom Python scripts using `tritonclient` library to measure latency and throughput.
+This method provides detailed control over batch sizes, iterations, and concurrent processes.

+2. **Triton perf_analyzer**: Official Triton performance analyzer tool written in C++.
+This tool provides standardized performance metrics but may yield different results compared to the Python client.

+**Important Notes:**
+- Results between the two methods may differ significantly due to implementation differences (Python vs C++).
+- When using `perf_analyzer`, RAM usage accumulates over time, which can cause issues with large request counts.
+For SCRFD model, I use `REQUEST_COUNT = 100` to avoid memory-related failures.
+- Throughput and latency can vary significantly with different request counts.
+For example, with ArcFace model:
+  - Request count 50: Throughput ~99 infer/sec
+  - Request count 1000: Throughput >120 infer/sec

 ## Environment Profile

 ### System Information